comprobo25/comprobo25.github.io/assignments/warmup_project.md

 #### Part 1

-For part 1 you will be using rviz to visualize the data from the Neatos.
-Grab a Neato and connect to it.
+For part 1 you will be using rviz to visualize the data from the simualted Neatos.
+Start the Neato simulator.
 Read through the documentation for rviz and perform the following steps:

 1. Set the base_frame to "odom"
 2. Add a visualization of the Neato's laser scan (topic /scan).
 This is most easily found by using the "By topic" tab.
 Make sure to adjust the size of the markers so you can see them).